mafiascum/forum-deployment/README.md

 1) Create an index for Sphinx fulltext
 1) in your `.env`, set the SPHINX_ID to that alphanumeric string you noted earlier
 1) `docker-compose up -d sphinx`
+1) exec into the web container and run `python3 /opt/bitnami/scripts/mafiascum/reparse_quotes.py`
-1) Wait for sphinx to index...
+1) Wait for sphinx to index and the reparse_quotes to finish...